Imaging Tests for the Prostate

-An ultrasound uses high-frequency sound waves to create images of the esophagus and surrounding lymph nodes.
-Ultrasound does not use radiation and is painless.
-It can provide clearer images of your prostate glandtissues.
+An ultrasound uses high-frequency sound waves to create images.
+An ultrasound does not use radiation and is painless.
+It can provide clear images of your prostate gland tissues.
+An ultrasound can:

 - Distinguish between different types of tissues, such as fluid-filled cysts and solid masses